Recycling Ziploc® Bags: Getting Communities Closer to Roadside Recycling for Plastic Film

 One priority is reinventing used plastic film into something truly usable, because we know from experience that if identifying new opportunities for recycled plastics is possible, opportunities for convenient recycling will follow.

 But there’s a better way.
 Soiled plastic film in Europe is washed and converted into pellets, where it can be melted down for other uses.
-Building on that concept, we started a pilot program in the U.S. with a recycling partner and garbage bag manufacturer, who can use the recycled plastic pellets to make garbage bags.
+Building on that concept, we started a pilot programme in the USA with a recycling partner and rubbish bag manufacturer, who can use the recycled plastic pellets to make rubbish bags.

 Plastic Bag Recycling is Another Chance for Change

-As we further explore plastic recycling technologies and opportunities, we’re thrilled at the possibility of keeping millions of pounds of plastic film from reaching landfills.
+As we further explore plastic recycling technologies and opportunities, we’re thrilled at the possibility of keeping millions of kgs of plastic film from reaching landfills.
 And we’re confident we’ll get there.

 This isn’t the first time SC Johnson has set out to transform recycling.
 In the 1990s, we led a national grassroots coalition to promote steel can recycling – like the aerosol cans many of our products come in.
-By 2016, more than 222 million people in the U.S. had access to curbside or other nearby options for aerosol can recycling.
+By 2016, more than 222 million people in the USA had access to roadside or other nearby options for aerosol can recycling.

-Similarly, in Argentina, Chile and Uruguay, we created an innovative recycling program that’s led to more efficient aerosol can recycling, while also providing an improved working environment for employees at waste management facilities.
+Similarly, in Argentina, Chile and Uruguay, we created an innovative recycling programme that’s led to more efficient aerosol can recycling, while also providing an improved working environment for employees at waste management facilities.